-Antimicrobial Copper: an innovative weapon in the fight to improve infection control in healthcare
+Antimicrobial Copper: an innovative weapon in the fight to improve hygiene in healthcare

-Antimicrobial Copper provides a strong line of defense against harmful bacteria and must be cared for in order to work effectively and improve patient safety.
+Antimicrobial Copper provides a second line of defense against harmful bacteria and must be cared for in order to work effectively.

-To download the full guidance document, click here.
+To download the Proper Care and Use document, click here.

-as the only touch surface that continuously kills bacteria that
+the first touch surface material that continuously kills bacteria*,

-ensure the proper use and care of these innovative building
+purpose of the program is to ensure the proper use and care of

-The use of Antimicrobial Copper alloys (such as brass and
+The use of Antimicrobial Copper surfaces does not replace

-bronze) does not replace standard hospital infection control
+standard hospital infection control and prevention procedures and

-surfaces must be cleaned and sanitized according to standard
+surfaces should be cleaned and sanitized regularly according to